How Do You Build Agency?

 Introduction

-Most people approach learning like filling a gas tank.
+It’s common to approach learning like filling a gas tank.
 Pour information in until full.
-The problem with this is that human brains do not work like gas tanks.
+One of the problems with this is that human brains do not work like gas tanks.
 Information poured in passively leaks out quickly.
 Information you struggle to find, apply, and make sense of yourself stays.

 This lesson examines what agency means, why generating solutions yourself produces deeper learning than receiving instructions, where to find technical information efficiently in 2025, and how this curriculum builds your capacity to direct your own learning.